Zoning: History

 The origins of zoning districts can be traced back to antiquity.
 The ancient walled city was the predecessor for classifying and regulating land, based on use.
 Outside the city walls were the undesirable functions, which were usually based on noise and smell.
 The space between the walls is where unsanitary and dangerous activities occurred such as butchering, waste disposal, and brick-firing.
 Within the walls were civic and religious places, and where the majority of people lived.

 Beyond distinguishing between urban and non-urban land, most ancient cities further classified land types and uses inside their walls.
 This was practiced in many regions of the world – for example, in China during the Zhou Dynasty (1046 – 256 BC), in India during the Vedic Era (1500 – 500 BC), and in the military camps that spread throughout the Roman Empire (31 BC – 476 AD).

 Throughout the Age of Enlightenment and Industrial Revolution, cultural and socio-economic shifts led to the rapid increase in the enforcement and invention of urban regulations.
-The shifts were informed by a new scientific rationality, the advent of mass production and complex manufacturing, and the subsequent onset of urbanisation.
+The shifts were informed by a new scientific rationality, the advent of mass production and complex manufacturing, and the subsequent onset of urbanization.
 Industry leaving the home reshaped modern cities.
 The definition of home was tied to the definition of economy, which caused a much greater mixing of uses within the residential quarters of cities.

 Separation between uses is a feature of many planned cities designed before the advent of zoning.
 A notable example is Adelaide in South Australia, whose city centre, along with the suburb of North Adelaide, is surrounded on all sides by a park, the Adelaide Park Lands.
 The park was designed by Colonel William Light in 1836 in order to physically separate the city centre from its suburbs.
 Low density residential areas surround the park, providing a pleasant walk between work in the city within and the family homes outside.

 Sir Ebenezer Howard, founder of the garden city movement, cited Adelaide as an example of how green open space could be used to prevent cities from expanding beyond their boundaries and coalescing.
 His design for an ideal city, published in his 1902 book Garden Cities of To-morrow, envisaged separate concentric rings of public buildings, parks, retail space, residential areas and industrial areas, all surrounded by open space and farmland.
 All retail activity was to be conducted within a single glass-roofed building, an early concept for the modern shopping centre inspired by the Crystal Palace.

 However, these planned or ideal cities were static designs embodied in a single masterplan.
 What was lacking was a regulatory mechanism to allow the city to develop over time, setting guidelines to developers and private citizens over what could be built where.
 The first modern zoning systems were applied in the United States with the Los Angeles zoning ordinances of 1904 and the New York City 1916 Zoning Resolution.